 4.2 The rolls should be placed horizontally on the perforated platform, not touching each other, and so that they can absorb the heat from all sides.

-4.3 The accelerated ageing shall be carried out either at 40 °C for 1, 2, 4 and 8 months or 65 °C about for 1, 2, 4 and 8 weeks, unless otherwise stated in the specification sheets.
-The actual time of test is determined by the nature of the product.
+4.3 The accelerated ageing shall be carried out either at 40 °C for 1, 2, 4 and 8 months or 65 °C for 1, 2, 4 and 8 weeks.

-4.4 After accelerated ageing according to 4.3 the rolls shall be placed in standard conditions (23 ± 1) ° C and (50 ± 5) % relative humidity for 24 hours and then be tested.
+4.4 After accelerated ageing according to 4.3, the rolls shall be placed in standard conditions (23 ± 1) ° C and (50 ± 5) % relative humidity for 24 hours and then be inspected acc. to 5.1 and tested acc. to 5.2.

 5. Procedure

-5.1 The visual examination of the rolls will be made by the help of the criteria of the "Glossary of Terms"; all manifested variations, which are important for the use, will be noted.
+5.1 Visual examination of the rolls after accelerated ageing: any visible change to the rolls , which may be important for the application, shall be noted.
+The criteria of the “Glossary of Terms” may serve as a guidance.

-5.2 The experimental examination will be carried out by unwinding the roll at a speed of 300 mm/s, the tape being stripped at an angle of 90° tangentially to the roll.
+5.2 Testing of the rolls: unwinding the rolls at a speed of 300 mm/s, the tape being stripped at an angle of 90° tangentially to the roll.

-After removal of the first three turns of the tape any breakage, twisting, adhesive transfer or backing splitting, which may occur, must be reported.
+After removal of the first three turns of the tape any breakage, twisting, adhesive transfer or backing splitting, which may occur, shall be reported.

-Depending on the application of the tape, further testing has to be carried out by measuring specific properties such as adhesive power, tensile strength, unwind adhesion.

-The corresponding Afera Test Methods shall be used to compare the test results before and after accelerated ageing.
+Depending on the application of the tape, further testing shall be carried out by measuring specific properties such as adhesion properties, tensile strength, unwind adhesion.
+The corresponding Afera Test Methods shall be used.

 6. Results